England captain Ben Stokes backs Harry Brook to be 'global superstar' after 'clinical' win over New Zealand

-Harry Brook made quick-fire scores of 89 and 54 against New Zealand as he continued his stunning start to Test cricket; captain Ben Stokes says his team-mate will become "global superstar"; Stokes delighted England were 'clinical and 'entertaining' as they won 10th Test in 11
+Harry Brook made quick-fire scores of 89 and 54 vs New Zealand as he continued his stunning start in Test cricket; Ben Stokes says Brook will become a "global superstar"; Stokes delighted with 'clinical' and 'entertaining' England as James Anderson and Stuart Broad 'set the standard'

 Ben Stokes backed Harry Brook to become a "global superstar" after a "clinical" and "entertaining" England thumped New Zealand in the first Test for a sixth victory in a row.